 This pickle is loosely based on the recipe for smacked cucumber in Fuchsia Dunlop’s book Every Grain of Rice.
 I made it for the first time last year and it rapidly became one of my favorite things to eat (so crunchy! so spicy!).
 However, it’s the sort of thing that should be made and eaten within the same hour and so I tried to make a version that would keep its texture a little bit longer.

 While the cucumbers sit with the salt, mix up the pickling liquid (all the exact amounts can be found in the organized recipe below).
-It’s a slurry of grated garlic, grated ginger, sugar, soy sauce, rice wine vinegar, toasted sesame oil, and coarse ground red chili powder (I use the kind meant for making kimchi).
+It’s a slurry of grated garlic, grated ginger, sugar, soy sauce, rice wine vinegar, toasted sesame oil, and gochugaru (that’s the coarse ground red chili powder used to make kimchi).
 Finally, combine the cucumbers and the dressing and stir to combine.

 You can eat this pickle immediately (truly, it’s one of the quickest), or you can funnel it into a jar and eat it by the forkful over the next day or two.
 It’s fiery from the chili powder and garlic, and I find it endlessly delicious.

 Spicy Quick Pickled Cucumbers

 - 1 teaspoon fleur de sel or kosher salt